Visitation (Christianity): Commentary

-The visitation of Mary to Elizabeth in Luke 1:39—56 is seen by many as a rich source of commentary on the role of Mary in the Christian Church.
+The visitation of Mary to Elizabeth in Luke 1:39–56 is seen by many as a rich source of commentary on the role of Mary in the Christian Church.
 Pointing to the veneration of the Mother of God in the Catholic Church, German theologian Justus Knecht (1839–1921), writes that:

 In the Magnificat Mary said prophetically: "From henceforth all generations shall call me blessed."
 This prophecy has been fulfilled in the Catholic Church, for our holy Church honours our Lady by special feasts and special devotions.
 How would it be possible not to pay honour to her whom God raised to such a high dignity, and praised in such a manner by the mouths of Gabriel and Elizabeth!
 Our veneration of the holy Mother of God is well founded both on Holy Scripture and on reason.

-Knetch also notes that Mary gives us a "pattern of charity", writing:
+Knecht also notes that Mary gives us a "pattern of charity", writing:

 Why did Mary hasten to visit her cousin? ...
 Firstly, the angel had referred her to Elizabeth, although she had believed his words without asking for a sign.
 She therefore believed it to be God’s will that she should visit her cousin, and convince herself of the truth of the sign given her, i. e. that Elizabeth was about to have a son.
 Secondly, Mary knew well that her cousin had grieved for many years on account of being childless, and she knew how happy she must be now that the cause of her grief was removed.
 Mary’s loving heart sympathised with the happiness of her cousin; she desired to wish her joy, rejoice with her, and join her in praising God’s mercy.
 He who really loves his neighbour has a loving sympathy with his joys and sorrows.
 Thirdly, Mary, as the holy Fathers teach, wished to minister to her cousin, and help her in her household affairs.